Exilliar/logic-table-generator/README.md

 To compile: `javac @sources.txt`
 To run: `java Generator`

+Expressions can be entered as command line arguments when running the program (eg. `java Generator avb`), however, if an implies is in the expression then the argument must be surrounded by quotes (eg. `java Generator "a->b"`)

 If a new file is added, add the file to sources.txt.
 This will mean that the file will be compiled with the above compile command